cameronwickes/matrix-automation/README.md

   <ul>
     <li>A PostgreSQL Database - Storing Synapse Data</li>
     <li>A Synapse Homeserver - Federating Rooms</li>
-    <li>A Ma1sd Identity Server - Handling 3PID Integrations</li>
+    <li>A MA1SD Identity Server - Handling 3PID Mappings</li>
+    <li>A MA1SD Extender API - Handling MA1SD Corporate Integration</li>
     <li>A Reverse Proxy - Link Connections to Synapse</li>
   </ul>

   </br>

-  It supports LDAP and SSO integrations for login and user search, and can federate with other Synapse homeservers and identity servers out of the box.
+  It supports LDAP and SSO integrations for login and user search, and can federate with other Synapse homeservers and identity servers.
 Example playbooks can be seen below.
 </p>

 ## 🪄 Dependencies